cyrill-k/mapserver-coredns-plugin/README.md

 ## Examples

-In this configuration, we forward all queries to 9.9.9.9 and print "example" whenever we receive a query.
+In this configuration, we have a map server `mapserver1.com` which serves proof bytes on port `12345`.
+The map server runs locally on port 8094 and accepts grpc messages of size `1073741824`.

 ~~~ corefile
 mapserver1.com:12345 {